luckyllama/fubot/README.md

-Fubot is a personal clone of Github's Hubot.
+Fubot is a personal clone of Github's Hubot. (needs updating)

 # Hubot